-Construction Work as a carpenter, an electrician tech, or a building maintenance worker.
+Manufacturing Work as a carpenter, an electrician tech, welder, or a building maintenance worker.
 Finance and business Work as an accountant or an office admin assistant.
-Healthcare Work as a Certified Nurse Assistant.
+Healthcare Work as a Certified Nurse Assistant or Clinical Medical Assistant.
 Homeland security Work as a security guard.
 Hospitality Work in a restaurant as a cook, chef, or baker.
 Renewable resources and energy Work to treat or transfer water and wastewater.